SudoWodo/StochOptim/Documentation Template.md

 # Documentation

-Notes about internal fimplementation of package:
+Notes about internal implementation of package:

 The package is currently build on R6.
 The R6 provides a generic oop experience which is quite similar to what is  implemented in other languages.
 Each optimizer is given has its own class which contains methods to accommodate that optimizers' specific need.
 Every optimizer is derived from a base class called optimizer_wrapper which has common procedures which are used my every optimizer specific class.